UNIDOS Network

 Waste Management Permit Delay: A Community Victory in Kettleman City

 But Kettleman City residents, supported by UNIDOS, showed up in force.
 Together, we delivered powerful public testimony that forced California regulators to delay their decision until 2026.
-Because of this victory, state officials must now:

 This win proves the power of organized communities to protect their health, environment, and future.
 UNIDOS will keep pushing to make sure Kettleman City’s voice leads every step of the way.